 (Base Fee + Additional Fee) x (100% – Discount)

 - Base Fee: is as follows.
-Its amount depends on how many months are left prior to expiration of the current visa at time of engagement contract.
+Its amount depends on how many months are left prior to a target date of application submission at time of engagement contract.

 - More than 4 months: JPY 20,000